SecureOps Blog on Cybersecurity

 2. Whitelabeling and Middleman Risks

-A significant pitfall occurs when your MDR provider whitelabels their security service, reselling another vendor’s solution without adding its own expertise.
+A significant pitfall occurs when your MDR provider whitelabels their security service, reselling another vendor's solution without adding its own expertise.
+Understanding the MSP vs MSSP distinctions helps clarify these service delivery models and their implications for security outcomes.
 Montcalm explains this common scenario:

 “If your MSSP is basically a middleman to Sophos or another solution, it’s hard for you to talk to the real people actioning your alerts.
 The MSSP, in this case, is not the security expert, which is worse than if you just went to Sophos directly.”